apache/druid/docs/api-reference/tasks-api.md

 #### Sample request

-The following request is an example of submitting a task of type `index_parallel`.
+The following request is an example of submitting a task to create a datasource named "wikipedia auto".

 <!--DOCUSAURUS_CODE_TABS-->